Corvo Island: Important Bird Area

 The islands of Corvo and neighbouring Flores, along with the surrounding waters, form the 210,400 ha Corvo and Flores Important Bird Area (IBA), designated as such by BirdLife International because it provides feeding and breeding sites for populations of Cory's, little and Manx shearwaters, as well as roseate and common terns, and, possibly, Madeiran storm petrels.

 Climate

 According to Köppen, Corvo has a humid subtropical climate.
-As its the case with other western Azorean islands, the climate is very humid and mild to warm year-round due the effects of the Gulf Stream, with around 1100 mm of precipitation annually near the coast and reaching 2400 mm at the highest altitudes, comfortable although generally windy.
+As is the case with other western Azorean islands, the climate is very humid and mild to warm year-round due the effects of the Gulf Stream, with around 1100 mm of precipitation annually near the coast and reaching 2400 mm at the highest altitudes, comfortable although generally windy.
 Average temperatures are around 17.5 °C in Vila do Corvo, varying between 14 °C in the winter to 22 °C in the summer.
 Fog is common and almost permanent at higher elevations (and is referred to as the Fogs of São João).
 Due to maritime agitation, particularly on the western coast, there is elevated abrasion along the coast.
 Relative humidity is around 80% year-round.